cristiangonzales/interview-prep/master-study-guide.md

   * Each component cannot "see" beyond the immediate layer they are interacting with
 6. Code on demand
   * Download/execute code in the form of applet/scripts

+### Design patterns
+##### Dependency injection
+* One object supplies the dependencies of another object
+* Intent: decouple objects so no client code has to be changed because an object it depends on needs to be changed to a different object
+* Injecting code (the injector) constructs services and calls the client to inject them
+* Three common means for client to accept a dependency injection
+  * setter-based injection
+  * interface-based injection
+  * constructor-based injection
+* Four roles
+  * *Service* object to be used
+  * *Client* object that is depending on the services it uses
+  * *Interfaces* that define how the client may use the services
+  * *Injector*, responsible for constructing the services and injecting them into the client
+* Google Guice uses annotations (`@Inject`) (see more in the Guice tutorial `guice-tutorial.pdf` in the root directory)